- 10-days road trip to Jordan

 Day 9: Dead Sea and the Baptismal site of Jesus Christ

 It might seem touristic but floating/bobbing on the salty waters of the Dead Sea is a kind of life experience you should try before leaving Jordan.
 Make sure to avoid entering the water if you have skin cuts as it might be painful given the high concentration of salt in these waters.
 For the same reason avoid water around your eyes and take a shower after 10 minutes in the sea.

 From here, drive to the Baptismal Site of Jesus Christ in Bethany.
 Along the Jordan River, and at the border with the State of Israel, this small settlement was a pilgrimage’ destination since the 4th century.

 Day 10: Aqaba

 You can easily rent a car at Amman Airport as all the major car rentals companies have their office there.
 Depending on the agencies, you can hire a car or even a vehicle with a driver.
 This latest option is particularly indicated for those who are not confident at driving in a country where not always the road rules are respected.
 Overall, Jordan is a safe country and driving is safe as well.

 To rent a car you must be at least 25 years old (but the age may vary by the car hire category) and have held your driving license for one year.
 Driving in Jordan is on the right-hand side of the road and seatbelts are mandatory.
-When driving carry at all times a valid driver’s licence, registration documents, and insurance documents, along with your passport as police checks are frequent.
+When driving carry at all times a valid driver’s license, registration documents, and insurance documents, along with your passport as police checks are frequent.
+It is also important that you have a contact information of a car recovery dublin company in case of a car breakdown.
 While in Amman you will have no shortage of petrol station, in southern Jordan you may struggle to find one.
 So when you do spot one, fill up your tank!
 Overall, Jordan is a safe country and driving is safe as well.